All Things Stewart Springs

 -- Gretchen G., Mt.
 Shasta, CA Yelp review, c.
 2018

-Click title for an 11-part sussing by former longtime volunteer, including recent history leading to current disaster.
+See below.
+Or click title above for in-depth 11-part sussing by a former longtime volunteer, including recent history leading to present occupation by public-indifferent, private-minded, absentee 'stewards'.
 See also below, entire page, including op-ed and re-posted sweat lodge ban rants (scroll way down).
-Over half of site now addresses current dilemma, what led to it, and the call to hold its former higher energy and visualize the resurrection of the former public treasure...
-See also:
+Over half of site started in 2012 now addresses the dilemma, what led to it, and reminds every fan that enough of us holding its former high energy and visualizing its resurrection will lead to manifesting it in the fullness of time.

 Furor and heartbreak over Kicking out Sacred Sweat Lodge December 2017

-scroll about three fourths down this page for dozens of re-posted online reactions
+scroll about three fourths down this page for scores of dumbfounded re-posted online reactions from devastated fans

 (click above & scroll down about 4/5)